O Maker, hear my cry:

 Carion never gave a proper answer but Raoul liked him just enough to take him under his wing.

-During their trainings, if one could call it that, and missions, Raoul pried at Carion to get him to open up but the elf never relented.
+Raoul pried at Carion to get him to open up but the elf never relented.
 Raoul built his part of the faction on trust and his own apprentice was betraying him.
-So, behind Carion’s back, he started to dig around for anything on him and even tracked him back to his home.
+Yet, he never thought to look further into him.

 Nessus